Provide access to natural daylight

 - Common spaces and amenities: which include spaces where occupants can gather to work, eat, take breaks, or meet — such as meeting rooms, lounge or break areas, multipurpose rooms, fitness facilities, and reception areas.
 Note that lactation rooms and quiet rooms may be excluded from this calculation.

-- Provide educational materials specifying strategies to maximize access to daylight to all building occupants that includes information on a minimum of two of the following:
+- Provide educational materials about daylight access to all building(s) occupants, upon request, addressing a minimum of two of the following:

 - strategies designed to maximize access to daylight implemented within the building(s)